khazelrigg/lyrics/lyrics-client-ts/README.md

+# Lyrics Client

+## Sections
+1. Now playing

+    - Track info, artwork, progress
+    - Play/Pause, Previous, Next (maybe hidden until needed)
+    - Tap/click to focus synced lyrics (if enabled)

+1. Songs/Lyrics List

+    - List of songs from alternate sources
+    - Show if synced or unsynced
+    - Show the source

+1. Lyrics

+    * Synced lyrics (if enabled)
+    * Auto highlight current line
+    * Toggle to turn on/off highlight?
+    * Tap/click to focus now playing (if enabled)
+    * Stats area?
+      - Total lines, words, characters

+1. Text Settings
+    - Center vs left/right align
+    - Menu for text/font in lyrics viewer

+1. Search and Source toggle

+    - Search bars for songs
+    - Source toggle for search results

+1. Lyrics editor

+# Views
+1. Main View
+2. Karaoke Mode
+3. Now Playing
+4. Search page

+Clicking on a lyric line opens a menu with some options - seek to line, copy text, copy to card, etc

+Could be a full spotify player?
+Like navigate to album to select other songs?

+- Search bar to search inside lyrics (for the viewer?)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.